dborth/vbagx/README.md

 | **Save Method** | SD, USB, Network, Auto |
 | **Save Folder** | Opens an on-screen keyboard to set a custom save folder |

 Visual Boy Advance GX has two kinds of saves: **SRAM**, the in-game battery save you'd get on real hardware, and **Snapshots**, real-time save states that capture exactly where you are.
 Loading a Snapshot may overwrite your "SRAM (Auto)", so be careful.
-SRAM saved by VBA-M on other platforms (Mac/PC/Linux) can be imported directly, and vice versa — just make sure the `.srm` filename matches your ROM's filename.
+See [Importing and Exporting SRAM](#importing-and-exporting-sram) for moving saves to/from other platforms.

 ### Menu